taniawyss/intro-to-R/docs/exercises.md

 ```r
 ?p.adjust
 ```
 Finally, the fifth command opens the help page for the p.adjust function (bottom right "Help" window in RStudio).
+What does this function do?

 ## Working directory